-Accidental death and dismemberment (AD&D) insurance pays you a lump sum amount if the death and dismemberment is direct result of an accident.
+Accidental death and dismemberment insurance (AD&D) pays a lump sum amount in the event of death or dismemberment due to a covered accident.

-Accident death and dismemberment insurance can also be added as a rider for many travel insurance policies, check with your travel insurance advisor.
+Accidental death and dismemberment insurance can be purchased as an add-on for many travel insurance policies, so be sure to check with your travel insurance advisor.

-AD&D insurance may not cover you under following circumstances:
+AD&D insurance may not cover you under the following circumstances:

 - Death resulting from mental or physical illness

-- AD&D covers you for injury or death resulting from an accident.
+- AD&D covers you for injury or death resulting from a covered accident.

-- AD&D Insurance will not covers you for death as a result of sickness.
+- AD&D insurance will not cover you for death as a result of sickness.

-- It can be purchased as a rider on an existing policy or as a separate policy.
+- It can be purchased as an add-on for an existing policy or as a separate policy.